gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 ### 3.2.
 Materials

+The meet director sets the material description(s) for each quiz in the meet.

 The set of unique translations from all meet registrations will be the set of translations used for materials for every quiz in the meet.
+The meet director may set some translations to be auxiliary for the meet.
+Both primary and auxiliary translations have their content included in the materials; however, queries will only be constructed from primary translations.
+The number of primary translations in a meet must be evenly divisible by the maximum query identifier number.

-The meet director sets the the reference ranges and weights either on a per meet, per bracket, or per quiz basis to optimize for missional outcomes.
+The meet director sets the reference ranges and weights either on a per meet, per bracket, or per quiz basis to optimize for missional outcomes.

+The meet director will ensure thesaurus generation for each material description.
+The meet director may allow thesauri content to be edited prior to the meet but will not allow thesauri content to be edited during a meet.

 ### 3.3.
 Bracket Types